-The collections also contain a large number of 'aliens' imported with fruit and vegetables, containing significant species such as black widows, wandering spiders and huntsman spiders.
-Amongst other notable elements of the non-insect arthropods is a synoptic collection comprising non-insect arthropods, including millipedes, centipedes, pseudoscorpions and 'worms'.
+The collections also contain many "aliens" imported with fruit and vegetables, containing significant species such as black widows, wandering spiders and huntsman spiders.
+Amongst other notable elements of the non-insect arthropods is a synoptic collection comprising non-insect arthropods, including millipedes, centipedes, pseudoscorpions and "worms".